Exormeter/Yayayaboy/README.md

 One other aspect I wanted to investigate in this project is how I could translate the hardware of the Gameboy into an Object-oriented design.
 While not perfect, I think the source code ended up quite readable.

-So if you are currently build your own emulator and are look through other projects to find that missing piece, feel free to look around.
+So if you are currently building your own emulator and are looking through other projects to find that missing piece, feel free to look around.